Kaia15/cmu-smiling-face-project/README.md

 (1) Regardless of the number of active threads, each time we proceed with a job, we always check whether the number of requests coming in exceeds the capacity of each limiter.

-(2) Also, we need to ensure that we do not wait for all the requests to process sequentially with the chained pipeline:
+(2) Also, we need to ensure that we do not wait for all the requests to process sequentially with the <u>chained pipeline</u>:
 **Send URL with "topic" parameter to Wikipedia -> get responses with image URLs -> send each URL to GCP -> get responses with image analysis result.**
 Meanwhile, we can proceed with these steps in parallel in multiple threads while still maintaining (1).